Super Lawyers - Badge

 a Chicago slip and fall lawyer can help people recover compensation for injuries

-Common Places Where Slip and Fall Accidents Happen in Chicago
+Where Do Slip and Fall Accidents Happen in Chicago?

 According to slip and fall statistics, these incidents are the second leading cause of accidental death in the United States.
 Anyone can suffer injuries from a fall, regardless of gender or age.
 Some common places where slips and falls accidents occur are: